tdwg/tcs2/docs/tcs-terms.md

 **Comments**

 Taxon names at ranks above species level can be typified by the name of a  lower taxon.
 Ultimately, by following the chain of type names, all names  resolve to a type species and thus a type specimen.
-One of `typeName` or  `typeSpecimen` is required.

 ### tcs:typeSpecimen